msharrock/deepbleed/README.md

 ```
 $ python3 predict.py --indir /path/to/inputs/ --outdir /path/to/outputs/ --weights /path/to/weights
 ```
+<br/>
 You may optionally specify the number of GPUs and CPUs to use with --gpus and --cpus.
-<br/>

 Alternatively, you can pull a pre-built docker image with the dependencies installed:<br/>
 ```
 $ docker pull msharrock/deepbleed
 ```
 <br/>
 To run a prediction, start the docker image and initiatize with access to the data path volume:<br/>
 ```
 $ docker run -it msharrock/deepbleed bash -v /path/to/data
 ```
 <br/>
-Then run predictions as previously noted, the working directory on launch is set to this repository
+Then run predictions as previously noted, the working directory on launch is set to this repository<br/>